International Student Support

 Opening of School

-In advance of our opening of school for 2017 - 2018, WMA students will need to complete paperwork, make travel and end of summer plans and get ready for a great academic year.
-Information can be found here.
+In advance of our opening of school, WMA students will need to complete paperwork, make travel and end of summer plans and get ready for a great academic year.
+Information will be posted here when ready.

 Students discover that their English improves through conversation and daily interaction with their families.
 They are exposed to a variety of cultural learning opportunities like family activities, holiday celebrations, religious practices, and sporting events, among other things.
 The greatest reward for the students and the families both might be the deep, lasting friendship between them.